What to expect from London shows based on Studio Ghibli films

 Studio Ghibli is a renowned Japanese animation film studio founded in 1985.
 They are known for creating imaginative movies, including My Neighbour Totoro and Spirited Away.

-This autumn, the Royal Shakespeare Company’s triumphant 2022 stage adaptation of My Neighbour Totoro returns to the Barbican for a second run due to enormous popular demand.
+Next year, the Royal Shakespeare Company’s triumphant 2022 stage adaptation of My Neighbour Totoro heads to the West End's Gillian Lynne Theatre for a third run due to enormous popular demand.
 The show won six Olivier Awards and broke the Barbican’s box office record for the most tickets sold in a single day.

 But that’s not the only show in town based on a film by renowned company Studio Ghibli.
-It was recently announced that the Japanese stage production of Spirited Away will come to London’s West End in April 2024, directed by the Olivier and Tony Award-winning John Caird.
+Spirited Away is playing London’s West End until August 2024, and is directed by the Olivier and Tony Award-winning John Caird.

 So, what do you need to know about Studio Ghibli, and what can you expect from these two exciting productions?
 Read on for our handy guide to this magical world.